-Since our panel of arbitration cases spans 18 years, our dataset contains many disputes decided by the same arbitrator as well as many cases represented by the same agent.
+Since our panel of arbitration cases spans eighteen years, our data set contains many disputes decided by the same arbitrator, as well as many cases represented by the same agent.
 Table 5 uses these unique aspects of the data to estimate probit models that control for individual agent effects and individual arbitrator effects.
 The first column adds in dummy variables for the experienced agents, where "experienced" is defined as an agent who handled at least 35 arbitration cases.
-These agent dummies enter the probit equation significantly, with the effect of using an (non-experienced) agent being somewhat smaller compared to the estimates in Table 4.
+These agent dummies enter the probit equation significantly, with the effect of using a (nonexperienced) agent being somewhat smaller compared to the estimates in table 4.
 One agent, Mr. Loccke, was especially experienced.
-He represented the union in 25% of all arbitration cases.
-The second specification includes only the 171 final offer cases where the union hired Mr. Loccke.
-Holding constant the legal representation of the union in this manner, the employer's use of an agent has a similar effect compared to previous estimates.
-These results suggest that while experienced agents have strong effects, even relatively inexperienced agents shift the arbitrator's distribution significantly.
+He represented the union in 25% of all arbitra-